 When you have an island in the center of your kitchen that is right for you and your lifestyle you will wonder how you ever functioned without it!

-So enjoy this list of 50 kitchen design tips for 2016 and you just might be inspired to create the island of your dreams!
+So enjoy this list of 50 kitchen design tips for the year and you just might be inspired to create the island of your dreams!

 Kitchen island lighting is highly customizable and you will surely find just what you are looking for, whether it is LED track lights or dazzling pendant lights.

 A well planned island can help you to be more organized and efficient in your kitchen.
 It can be as simple as a small rectangle counter on wheels with a couple of drawers to extend your workspace or your island could be so big that it is the biggest and best thing about your kitchen.
 An island can be outfitted with a sink or a stove top where you can work while chatting with family members.

 Invest in a kitchen island with seating and your guests will have a comfortable place to sit as they help chop up veggies for their supper.
 Your children will have memories of watching you pack their lunches while they perch on the stools eating breakfast.
 The variety in kitchen island design ideas can seem dizzying at first glance.
 Remember that your decisions don’t need to be based on what others have done – but instead on what your needs and desires are.